why the "no confidence" in alberto gonzales -- a "sense of the senate" resolution -- matters. . .

 more bad news -- senator obama

-. this, after his clearly
+was a no show. this, after his clearly

 compelling testimony, in support of voter

-rights, in front of the judiciary committee
+rights, in front of the judiciary committee,

 just two days after bradley scholzman lied